-To start with the film looks dreadful!
-A scattered assortment of tents, boxes and scabby buildings make up the wobbly sets giving the whole film a cheap, muddy and grubby look that just doesn't work and bears no resemblance in either look or feel to the game.
-King Of The Kickboxers probably had a fraction of the budget of this film and looks ten times better with genuine Thai locations and vastly superior fights.
-The costumes look like they were all made the night before by the cast's mothers and aside from all looking far too new, they don't fit very well and would be better suited to a high school pantomime.
+To start with, the film looks dreadful.
+A scattered assortment of tents, boxes, and scabby buildings make up the wobbly sets, giving the whole film a cheap, muddy, and grubby look that just doesn't work.
+Furthermore, it bears no resemblance in either look or feel to the game.
+King of the Kickboxers probably had a fraction of the budget of this film and looks ten times better, with genuine Thai locations and vastly superior fights.
+The costumes look like they were all made the night before by the cast's mothers, and aside from all looking far too new, they don't fit the actors very well.
+It all looks too colourful and screams "bad cosplay".

-If however you crave Street Fighter II specific action on screen then I highly recommend the superb Street Fighter II: Assassin’s Fist mini series which is a tremendously serious and dramatic take on the lore of Street Fighter II and is happily not aimed at kids one bit.
-Also highly worth checking out is the Street Fighter II anime film (also released in 1994) which pulls no punches and is almost infinitely superior to this garbage in every way including fight scenes, story and accuracy.
+If however, you crave Street Fighter II specific action on screen, then I highly recommend the superb Street Fighter II: Assassin’s Fist mini series.
+This is a tremendously serious and dramatic take on the lore of Street Fighter II, and is happily not aimed at kids.
+Also highly worth checking out is the Street Fighter II anime film (also released in 1994), which pulls no punches, and is almost infinitely superior to the Van Damme bin fire in every way, including fight scenes, story and accuracy.